git2020-gr/Prince2-Foundation-Notes/README.md

 # PRINCE2 Foundation summary #

 The essential knowledge for the PRINCE2 foundation exam.
-All bullet points are very brief, for details you better refer to the excellent [PRINCE2 foundation training manual by Management Plaza](http://www.mgmtplaza.com/elearn/dirBooks/P2FPM42.pdf).
+All bullet points are very brief.

 Some essential abbreviations: